maddawik/dotfiles/home/dot_config/docs/tools.md

 # CLI Tools

 `bat` Print and concatenate files.
+`curlie` Friendly and fast tool for sending HTTP requests.
 `dog` DNS lookup utility.
 `duf` Disk Usage/Free utility.
 `dust` Dust gives an instant overview of which directories are using disk space.